Selective Pre-training for Private Fine-tuning: Introduction

-Yet, most of these works assume pre-training as a black-box step, and do not tackle the question if there are pre-training strategies that are more friendly for private fine-tuning.
-Besides scientific curiosity, the question has real practical motivations that we discuss now.
-Much of the literature on DP fine-tuning, with the exception of \citet{mireshghallah2022differentially} that we discuss in Section \ref{sec:relatedworks}, focus on settings where {\em inference time} is not a bottleneck and one can deploy models of {\em any} size.
-In such a case, existing evidence is that larger models pre-trained on vast amounts of public data for a very long duration perform better with private fine-tuning \citep{li2022large, yu2022differentially, mehta2022large}.
-However, there are plenty of applications where the size of the model is restricted by the inference time; think of a text prediction model of an email client running on a mobile device or a face identification model running in a security system.
-In such applications, if the inference time is not good then the {\em quality} of predictions becomes irrelevant.
+Most of the DP literature mentioned above focus on settings where {\em inference time} is not a bottleneck and one can deploy models of {\em any size.} In such a case, existing evidence is that larger models pre-trained on vast amounts of public data perform better when combined with private fine-tuning \citep{li2022large, yu2022differentially, mehta2022large}.
+However, there are plenty of applications where the size of the model is restricted by the inference time, e.g., a language model of an email client or a face identification model running in a security system.
+In such applications, if the inference time is not good then the quality of predictions becomes irrelevant.
 Further, note also that in both these applications the training data is quite sensitive, and the models should protect the privacy of users.
-In such a scenario, where one needs to train a model of a certain fixed size, how should we train the model so as to maximize the downstream performance?
-This constitutes the central question we investigate in this paper.

-\begin{quote} {\em Suppose we want to train a language model of a fixed size for a domain-specific downstream task while respecting differential privacy.
-As such, how should one pre-train the model on public data and differentially privately fine-tune it on the private data to maximize performance? } \end{quote}
+Building small, fast, and private domain specific language models is also a thriving area in industry with several start-ups \citep{mosialML, scaleAI}.
+There is also economic motivation as smaller models offer cheaper inference costs.

+In this work, we introduce \emph{selective pre-training} as a means to improve DP fine-tuning for small language models.
+Figure~\ref{fig:illustration_overall} presents an overview of the proposed framework.
+Specifically, our approach selects a tailored subset of public data, guided by the private data, for model pre-training.
+This selection process begins with the training of a DP domain classifier, using the private data as positive training samples.
+The domain classifier is subsequently utilized to rank all public samples, retaining only the top-ranked samples.
+We conduct extensive experiments to demonstrate the superiority of selective pre-training over standard pre-training.
+The representative results are presented in Figure~\ref{fig:gpt_main}.

+Our main motivation stems from the observation that for a fixed size model, there is an optimal size of pre-training data after which enlarging the pre-training dataset does not further improve downstream performance.
+This phenomenon is observed in our Figures~\ref{fig:gpt_main} and~\ref{fig:glue_vary_n_tokens} and aligns with the previously established scaling laws for pre-training language models \citep{kaplan2020scaling,hoffmann2022empirical}.
+For example, the results in Figure~\ref{fig:gpt_main} suggest that for a transformer model with only 21 million parameters, pre-training on a random 15\% of OpenWebText \citep{openwebtext} is no different than pre-training on the full OpenWebText.
+Therefore, in such a case, selecting a subset of public data that better aligns with the domain of private data is an effective way to fully utilize the constrained capacity of small models.